7Dheeraj7/OSS-IITDH/README.md

 3. **Connect Ganache Account**
    - Launch **Ganache** and copy one of the account **private keys**.
-   - In MetaMask, go to your profile icon → **"Import Account"**.
+   - In MetaMask, go to your profile icon → **"Add account or Hardware Wallet"**.
-   - Paste the private key from Ganache and click **Import**.
+   - Paste the private key from Ganache and click **Private Key/Import Account**.
-   - Import multiple accounts from the ganache in the same manner(will be useful when testing the DAPP).
+   - (You can do it later) Import multiple accounts from the ganache in the same manner(will be useful when testing the DAPP).
    - You should now see the Ganache account in MetaMask.

 4. **Add Ganache Local Blockchain Network**
-   - In MetaMask, go to **Settings → Networks → Add a network manually**.
+   - In MetaMask, go to **Networks(at left-top,Ethereum mainnet will be as default) → Add a network manually**.
    - Use the following values:
      ```
      Network Name: Ganache